 What is Functional Exercise?

-tasks, such as rolling over to get out of bed or even getting out of your car, can trigger painful, yet seemingly unpredictable muscle spasms.
+By definition, everyone has the capability to do functional exercise.
+Just think about your day-to-day life and you can see where the six basic functions of movement (squat, hinge, lunge, push, pull, carry) stem from.
+These basic human functions can be surprisingly difficult for someone out of touch with his or her neutral posture and suffering from pain.
+Simple tasks such as rolling over to get out of bed or even getting out of your car can trigger painful, yet seemingly unpredictable muscle spasms.
 The main goal of functional exercise is to produce normal everyday tasks while maintaining a neutral spine.
 In case you hadn’t heard that term before, neutral spine is a term used to describe a spinal position with no imposed flexion, extension, or rotation.
-It should also be a posture that every one of us should not only be familiar with, but should be able to recreate, no matter what position we find ourselves in throughout the day.
+It should also be a posture that every one of us should not only be familiar with but should be able to recreate, no matter what position we find ourselves in throughout the day.
 After all, our hips, knees, and ankles are where we were designed to bend from.
-And while you may not notice when you are bending your back too much, your back is smarter than even you sometimes.
+While you may not notice when you are bending your back too much, your back is smarter than even you sometimes.
 If you have no idea what position your spine should be in, then it will start telling you to stop, by way of pain.
-Slowly, but surely, your spine will start shutting down ranges in movements that it does not feel safe in, and if you to continue not to listen, the pain will shut you down completely.
-When kept out of proper neutral alignment for too long, surgery becomes a necessity, and learning neutral posture becomes harder to learn, yet still possible.
+Slowly but surely, your spine will start shutting down ranges in movements that it does not feel safe in and if you continue to not to listen, the pain will shut you down completely.
+When kept out of proper neutral alignment for too long, surgery becomes a necessity and learning neutral posture becomes harder to learn, yet still possible.

-You see, without the knowledge of where your correct neutral posture should be, it can quickly get lost completely, and the pain postures start shoving their way in, making your daily life miserably restricted.
+You see, without the knowledge of where your correct neutral posture should be, it can quickly get lost completely and the pain postures start shoving their way in, making your daily life miserably restricted.